 - wearing bandages and compression garments to move fluid out of your arm

-- doing exercises that are designed to activate muscles in your arm to improve lymph drainage
+- doing exercises designed to activate muscles in your arm to improve lymph drainage

-- ‘T’ refers to the size of the cancer and it can be between 1 and 4.
-T1 is small (less than 2cm) and T4 can be any size but means the cancer has spread to your chest wall or skin.
+- T refers to the size of the cancer; it can have a value between 1 and 4.
+T1 is small (less than 2cm), whereas T4 means the cancer involves the muscles of your chest wall and/or your skin.

-- ‘N’ refers to whether the cancer has spread to your lymph nodes.
-It can be between 0 (no spread) and 3 (where lots of your lymph nodes are affected).
+- N refers to whether or not the cancer has spread to your lymph nodes.
+It can have a value between 0 (no spread) and 3 (where lots of your lymph nodes are affected).

-- ‘M’ refers to whether the cancer has spread to another part of your body.
-It can either be 0 (the cancer hasn’t spread) or 1 (the cancer has spread).
+- M refers to whether or not the cancer has spread to another part of your body.
+It has a value of either 0 (the cancer hasn’t spread) or 1 (the cancer has spread).